What type of Investor am I?

 Illustration of coins pile on a grey background

-Where does the cashflow come from?
+Where does the higher income come from?

 Illustration of three figures in professional attire, symbolizing collaboration and teamwork

-Who manages the tontine?
+Who governs the Tontine?

 Illustration of coins stacked representing a positive graph with dark blue arrow following the graph rise against a light grey background